lunch-corp/yamyam-lab/scripts/README.md

 | `reusable_token_path` | Path to reusable token path                                                     |
 | `use_metadata`        | Indicator for using metadata                                                    |
 | `num_sage_layers`     | Number of sage layers                                                           |

+Note: `weighted_edge`, `use_metadata` arguments are temporarily used.
+They will not be required once training main script is updated.

 ### node2vec